markusa4/dejavu/README.md

 `--file2` | specifies the second graph input file in DIMACS format

 ## bench
-`bench` understands the same command line arguments, with the addition of the following:
+The benchmark utility `bench` again understands the same command line arguments as `dejavu`, with the addition of the following:

 Command Line Argument | Effect
 --- | ---
 `--no-nauty` | does not run nauty
 `--no-traces` | does not run Traces
 `--no-dejavu` | does not run dejavu
-`--stat-file` | specify a file to which measurements shall be written
+`--stat-file` | specifies a file to which measurements are written

 # API
 By including "dejavu.h" you can call the automorphism computation directly.
 The API currently only consists of one function, which can be used as follows.
 If you have an `sgraph` g, you can compute its automorphism group with a call to `dejavu_automorphisms`: